 How do you customized your harmonica with reed gapping?
 Find someone who will customize your harmonica for you or buy the Lee Oskar Tool Kit and Instruction Manual.

-Once your harmonica has been customized check out the video below for some help on how to do the overblow technique.
+Once your harmonica has been customized, get more help on how to do the overblow technique.

 Remember, unless you can perform all your basic blow and draw bends smoothly, you’re probably not ready for this technique.